 There are fourteen TCM meridians that run through the body.
 By inserting acupuncture needles or simply putting pressure (acupressure) on the specific points along these meridians, the organs and vessels can be tonified or sedated to achieve balance.
 Chinese herbs have therapeutic properties, much like western herbs, that also balance the body, for example, there are warming and cooling herbs.

-At Arborvitae, Dr. Laura uses TCM diagnosis and treatment of her patients through acupuncture or acupressure to resolve a number of conditions, from anxiety and insomnia to arthritis and PMS.
+At Arborvitae, Dr. Laura, ND uses TCM diagnosis and treatment of her patients through acupuncture or acupressure to resolve a number of conditions, from anxiety and insomnia to arthritis and PMS.